Start Chat

 • Creating awareness around hygiene, health, rights, and social inclusion

-For less fortunate families, the support of international charity organizations in India becomes a turning point.
-Access to healthcare can save lives, education can create future opportunities, and rehabilitation can restore confidence and freedom.
+For less fortunate families, the support of international charity organizations in India can become a turning point.

 Challenges Faced by International NGOs in India